How to Show, Not Tell – 7 Creative Writing Dos and Don’ts

 2. Use dialogue

-Dialogue is another great way to show, not tell, because it shows your character’s personality whilst allowing the story to unfold naturally!
+Dialogue shows your character’s personality whilst allowing the story to unfold naturally!
 It is much more interesting than simply recounting what the characters say.

 By manipulating the tone, voice, and word choices, you can show the character’s feelings and emotions.

-For example, you don’t need to tell your audience that your character is nervous and having doubts about something, you can use dialogue to show this:
+For example, instead of saying your character is nervous and has doubts, you can use dialogue to show this:

 “Do you really think this is gonna work?”

-2. Use dialogue to show the characters personalities and traits
+Use dialogue to show the characters’ personalities and traits

 All characters should have a distinct way of talking.

 However, just because characters have a distinct way of talking, doesn’t mean you should force an accent to make a character “different” and “distinguishable”.
-You need to ensure that the character’s way of talking is natural and reflects their personality.
+Make sure the character’s dialogue is natural and reflects their personality.

 This is an example of chunky dialogue that ‘tells’ what happened: